knah/VRCMods/README.md

 This repository contains my mods for VRChat.

+## CameraMinus
+Allows resizing the camera, zooming it in/out and hiding camera lens.
+This is a lazy rewrite of original [VRCCameraPlus](https://github.com/Slaynash/VRCCameraPlus) by Slaynash.
+Requires UIExpansionKit - new buttons are added to Camera QuickMenu expansion.

 ## EmojiPageButtons
 This mod adds page buttons to emoji menu that allow faster switching.
 Requires UIExpansionKit.